K0I05/ESP32-S3_ESP-IDF_COMPONENTS/components/peripherals/i2c/esp_sht4x/TECHNICAL_DETAILS.md

 ### Initialization

 - **`sht4x_init`**: Allocates resources, probes the I2C bus, resets the sensor, reads the serial number, and initializes the device handle.
+Accepts a `void*` master handle.

 ### Measurement